Endowment (Mormonism): The Nauvoo endowment and Freemasonry

-There are many similarities between Smith's endowment ceremony and certain rituals of Freemasonry, particularly the Royal Arch degree (although, there is no evidence that he ever saw the Royal Arch degree or joined a Royal Arch Chapter).
+There are many similarities between Smith's endowment ceremony and certain rituals of Freemasonry, particularly the Royal Arch degree.
 These specific similarities included instruction in various signs, tokens, and passwords, and the imposition of various forms of the penalties for revealing them.
 The original wording of the penalties, for example, closely followed the graphic wording of the Masonic penalties.

 According to the predominant view by historians, Smith used and adapted material from the Masonic rituals in creating the endowment ceremony.
 All of those first initiated by Smith on May 4, 1842, were longstanding or recent Masons: James Adams was the Deputy Grand Master of the Masonic Grand Lodge of Illinois; Newell K. Whitney, George Miller and Heber C. Kimball had previously been Lodge Masters; Smith's brother, Hyrum, had been a Mason since 1827; and the remaining five participants (Law, Marks, Young, Richards, and Smith himself) had been initiated as Freemasons just weeks before the meeting.
 However, none of these Masons ever charged Smith with breaking any of Masonry's oaths or revealing its secrets.
 In contrast to those that believe Smith simply copied these rituals to advance his own religion, one Mormon historian has noted that these Masonic parallels confirmed to these men "the breath of the restoration impulse and was evidence of Smith's divine calling".

 The LDS Church has never commented officially on these similarities, although certain features of the two rituals have been called "analogous" by one official Church Historian and the apostle Jeffrey R. Holland stated in a BBC interview that endowment ordinance vows to secrecy are "similar to a Masonic relationship."
 (Note: LDS Church general authority and historian B. H. Roberts stated that the Masonic ritual was "analogous, perhaps, in some of its features" to the obligations and covenants of the Endowment.)
 The LDS Church apostle John A. Widtsoe downplayed the similarities, arguing that they "do not deal with the basic matters [the endowment] but rather with the mechanism of the ritual."
 One LDS Church educator, however, was censured in the 1970s by the Church Educational System for arguing that the endowment ceremony had a dependent relationship with the rituals of freemasonry.

 Some within the LDS Church, particularly Smith's contemporaries, have expressed the view that the endowment was given anciently by God in its original form at the Temple of Solomon, but that the form of the ritual degenerated into the form used by Freemasons.
 Heber C. Kimball clearly supported this position: "We have the true Masonry.
 The Masonry of today is received from the apostasy which took place in the days of Solomon and David.
 They have now and then a thing that is correct, but we have the real thing."